 Think about who you are talking to

--NEVER arrange to meet anyone you've met online without taking a friend/adult along
+-NEVER arrange to meet anyone you've met online without taking a taking an adult along

 If you are concerned about online safety of either yourself or someone you know, there are some places you can go to get help, report something/someone and get some more information.
 The logos below link to sites that can help.